-To tell you about how these workshops connect to whales in captivity, I should tell you about where the workshops come from in the first place.
+To tell you about how these workshops connect to wildlife advocacy I should tell you about where the workshops come from in the first place.

 Inviting Wildness stems from a question I asked while on a hike with my dog :“what if we lived life like a musical?”
 What if, when our emotions got strong enough, we broke into song and dance -- melody, movement, rhythm, and dynamics that would express our sentiment more accurately than words ( or passive aggressive tactics) alone.
 Movement that would do away with the need for guessing games.
 What world would that be if we all knew we could use music in its first intention?
 To communicate and understand each other and ourselves?